Keerthan-Shetty/Masjid-Mecca/README.md

 I have found this thing in my folder, to reminded me of those days where I have starting learning.
 So, I shared this because of my memory still exists.

-It is greater than 1024px screen ratio, not even responsive in mobile, tablet view.
+It is only visible for greater than 1024px screen ratio, not even responsive in mobile or tablet view.

 Link for this memory : https://keerthan-shetty.github.io/Masjid-Mecca/